mustafaaakin/mustafaaakin/README.md

 <p align="center">Welcome to my GitHub profile!
 I'm a high school student and developer from Turkey.</p>

- 🔥 I'm a Svelte fan and daily user.
+ 🔥 Fun fact: I'm a Svelte fan and daily user.